objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ![alt text](/img/visualization-banner.jpg "Leaderboard Visualization")

-The Barscore Leaderboard is basically a bar chart with screen name labels on the left and barscores displayed on the right.
-To tie this to the ‘At The Bar’ Visualization we used bubbles for each player to display their selfie.
-We would show the leading players on the top, new leaderboard arrivals would animate onto the screen from above pushing less successful players off the screen, position changes would animate respectively.

 ### Fixed Screen Size and Other Configurations

 Again, similar to the ['People At The Bar' Visualization](/bar/) I decided to implement this with a fixed screen size of 1900x1060 resolution using Mike Bostock's [margin convention](http://bl.ocks.org/mbostock/3019563).